gersonvj/My-Recipe/README.md

 * Have a fucionality to insert images within the recipes.
 * Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc.
 * Have a 'forget password' functionality.
-* Include a confirm password to make sure the user has chosen the password he/she wanted.
 * Have a functionality to rate the recipes.

 ## **Technologies used**👀